neumj/geo-images/README.md

 ***Need:*** A geotechnical consulting company needed a process to aid and speed identification of various igneous, metamorphic, and sedimentary rocks, and interesting features and patterns in their collection of geotechnical imagery data.

 ***Approach:***
-* Supervised machine learing to classify images as either Andesite, Gneiss, Marble, Quartzite, Rhyolite, or Schist.
+* Supervised machine learning to classify images as either Andesite, Gneiss, Marble, Quartzite, Rhyolite, or Schist.
-* Unsupervised machine learning to identify images simnilar to a candidate image that contained an interesing feature or pattern.
+* Unsupervised machine learning to identify images similar to a candidate image that contained an interesting feature or pattern.

 ***Requirements:***
 * With greater than 90 percent accuracy, classify a candidate into 1 of 6 categories.